PinkDiamond1/BinanceAPI/README.md

 # Binance Python API integration

+I've created an easy to use python integration with Binance's API.
+It enables developers to skip over the lower level API programming and jump right into the fun stuff like getting prices and trading cryptocurrencies.
+I'm also demonstrating how to begin automating this process and make a "connected" trading bot.
+You can do things like: Populate a Google Drive spreadsheet with your trade results, and send your phone a push notification showing your profit when your trade order is filled.

 #### Installation
     git clone https://github.com/lampshade9909/BinanceAPI

 #### Dependencies
 	pip install websocket-client (https://pypi.python.org/pypi/websocket-client)

 #### To run examples
 	# Choose which function to call via uncommenting/commenting the source within examples.py, then run:
 	python examples.py